 Day 3: Many Glacier Area

-Many Glacier, accessed from the park’s east side, has some of the park’s most loved trails, including Grinnell Glacier and Iceberg Lake.
+Many Glacier, accessed from the Glacier’s east side, has some of the park’s most loved trails, including Grinnell Glacier and Iceberg Lake.
 Here’s a detailed map of the area.
-This area was closed for the season when we visited in mid-September, we’ll have to return when it’s open and our girls can handle some longer hikes!
+This area of Glacier National Park was closed for the season when we visited in mid-September, we’ll have to return when it’s open and our girls can handle some longer hikes!

-In its entirety, this is a 7-mile hike.
+In its entirety, it is a 7-mile hike to Grinnell Glacier.
 You can shorten it by taking ferries from Many Glacier Hotel across two lakes, cutting off several miles.
 Book ferry tickets ahead of time, and be aware there can be a long wait for a ride back.
 You’ll be rewarded at the end of the hike with a magnificent view of a glacier with icebergs floating in the lake.

-This is the other “not-to-miss” hike often cited as a reason to explore Many Glaciers.
+This is the other “not-to-miss” hike often cited as a reason to explore the Many Glaciers area of the park.
 However, at 9.7 miles, roundtrip it’s more than our kids could handle.
 The trailhead is behind the Swiftcurrent Motor Inn.
 We’re hoping to return in a few years when we can tackle this hike!

 This trail is 2 miles round trip with some elevation gain.
 Take the Poia Lake trailhead, you’ll find a waterfall at the end of this trail.
 This is a very easy hike for most families.